Te Kete Ipurangi Navigation:

 NZQA logo

-NZQA workstreams to help schools prepare for digital assessments
+NZQA help with digital assessments

 Secondary students using digital technologies in internal assessments: